MicrosoftDocs/xamarin-docs/docs/tools/profiler/index.md

 ---
 title: "Xamarin Profiler"
 description: "This guide explores the key features of the Xamarin Profiler.
-It look at profilers, profiling and when they should be used, and at a standard workflow for profiling Xamarin applications." ms.prod: xamarin ms.assetid: 3247fcee-6acc-470d-ab87-c1c511d67363
+It looks at profilers, profiling and when they should be used, and at a standard workflow for profiling Xamarin applications." ms.prod: xamarin ms.assetid: 3247fcee-6acc-470d-ab87-c1c511d67363
 author: davidortinau